Concentration of Cumulative Reward in Markov Decision Processes: Introduction

 \section{Introduction}

 Reinforcement learning is a machine learning framework in which an agent learns to make optimal sequential decisions by repeatedly interacting with its environment.
 This approach is particularly effective for addressing problems with complex dynamic environments.
 The standard mathematical model for reinforcement learning is Markov Decision Processes (MDPs).
 In an MDP, the agent takes an action at each time step, receives an instantaneous reward, and transitions to the next state based on a Markovian dynamic that depends on the current state and action.
-In the MDP setup, the main focus is on maximizing the expected cumulative rewards (aka., return) \citep{sutton2018reinforcement}.
-However, in many applications, focusing only on the expected cumulative reward overlooks important aspects of its distribution, which may lead to undesirable outcomes.
-As a result, various methods have been developed to design policies that shape the distribution of cumulative rewards to have specific characteristics.
-These include frameworks such as risk-sensitive MDPs (\citet{ruszczynski2010risk}), constrained MDPs (\citet{beutler1985optimal,altman2021constrained}), and distributional reinforcement learning (\citet{bellemare2017distributional,bdr2023}).

-Another line of research focuses on characterizing the sample path and distributional behavior of cumulative rewards in the standard MDP framework.
-The variance of discounted cumulative rewards is investigated in \citet{sobel1982variance}.
-Using Markov chain theory, asymptotic concentration of cumulative rewards, such as the Law of Large Numbers (LLN), the Central Limit Theorem (CLT), and the Law of Iterated Logarithms (LIL) are established in the average cost setting (\citet{duflo2013random,meyn2012markov,hernandez2012further}).